 So even the poor are being forced to give back.

-The only way they can balance the budget is raise taxes on the poor.
+I said, the only way they can balance the budget is raise taxes on the poor.

-Make them pay their fair share funded.
+Make them pay their fair share funding.

-There's a bunch of takers.
+This is a bunch of takers.

-Uh but it looks like I was once again out in front of the crowd.
+But it looks like I was once again out in front of the crowd.

 The New York Housing Authority has done just that.

-But I offered them a solution, and I want the people in the unions to think of this as well because it's applicable uh to you too.
+And I want the people in the unions to think of this as well because it's applicable to you, too.

 And particularly raise taxes on the rich.

-Well, if you're the New York Housing Authority, and you have 400,000 poor people under your auspices, and you are attempting to uh get some give backs from them.
+Well, if you're the New York Housing Authority, and you have 400,000 poor people under your auspices, and you are attempting to get some givebacks from them, we have to understand that not all the poor in this country are monolithic.

-The these 400,000 is some there's there's different levels of poverty.
+These 400,000 is some, there's different levels of poverty.

 There are very many different levels.

-So I'm sure that we have in the 400,000 people under the New York Housing Authority uh program, you got some wealthy poor, some average poor, and some really poor poor.
+So I'm sure that we have in the 400,000 people under the New York Housing Authority program, you got some wealthy poor, some average poor, and some really poor poor.

-And so the solution would be to not implement these across the board give backs.
+And so the solution would be to not implement these across-the-board give backs.

 The wealthy poor will be more able to afford it.